tonyguolei/projet_dac/README.md

 # SelfStarter

 An other crowdfunding project, by Ensimag's students.

-Have a look to our qucik reminde
+Have a look to our quick reminder at the bottom of this file !